chacha1921/financial_payment_processing/README.md

 ### 2. Guarantee At-Least-Once Delivery
 - **Solution:**
-  Payment orders are published to Kafka topics, providing durable message storage.
-The **payment-dispatcher-service** consumes these messages and processes payments reliably.
-Kafka’s persistence guarantees that messages are not lost and are retried if processing fails or the service restarts.
+  The **payment-command-service**  uses the Transactional Outbox Pattern to ensure reliable and consistent message delivery.
+When a payment order is received, it is stored in the database along with an outbox event as part of the same database transaction.
+A separate outbox processor periodically reads these events and publishes them to Kafka.
+This guarantees that no payment order is lost, even in case of service crashes.
+The payment-dispatcher-service consumes these Kafka events and handles the actual payment processing, completing the at-least-once delivery pipeline.

 ### 3. Detect and Reject Duplicates
 - **Solution:**
   Idempotency is achieved using the payment ID as a unique key stored in a relational database (such as PostgreSQL).
-Before processing, the **payment-dispatcher-service** verifies if the payment has already been handled.
+Before processing, the **payment-command-service** verifies if the payment has already been handled.
 Unique constraints and checks prevent duplicate processing, surviving across service restarts and retries.

 ### 4. Implement Intelligent Retries
 - **Solution:**
   The system retries failed payment attempts intelligently with exponential backoff when transient errors or timeouts occur.
-These retries respect the global 2 TPS rate limit, ensuring robustness without violating provider constraints.

 ### 5. Expose Payment Status
 - **Solution:**